60 Second Lemon Law Assessment™

 Florida’s rules are a little more specific right from the start.
 The Florida Lemon Law applies to new vehicles and focuses on defects that impact the car’s use, safety, or value.
 You may have a claim if the manufacturer has tried to repair the same nonconformity three times without success.
 Alternatively, if your car has been out of service for repairs for a total of 30 days, it could also qualify.
 These clear benchmarks make it easier to determine if your situation fits the legal definition of a lemon, giving you a solid foundation for moving forward with a claim.

 If you’re in Michigan, the state gives manufacturers four chances to repair a defect before the vehicle is considered a lemon.
 If the problem persists after the fourth attempt, it’s time to explore your options.
 The Michigan Lemon Law also includes a time-based rule: if your car has been out of service for 30 days or more within the first year or 12,000 miles (whichever comes first), it may qualify.
 This gives you two distinct paths to prove your vehicle is a lemon, based on either the number of repair visits or the total time spent in the shop.
+For a comprehensive breakdown of Michigan’s lemon law protections, repair requirements, and remedies, read our Michigan lemon law complete guide.

 North Carolina’s law is similar to Ohio’s, focusing on a “reasonable number of attempts” to fix a defect that impairs the vehicle’s use, safety, or value.
 The law says four or more repair attempts for the same issue is considered reasonable.
 The North Carolina Lemon Law is designed to be flexible, but this also means that documenting every single repair attempt and conversation is absolutely critical.
 Your records will be the evidence that shows the manufacturer had a fair chance to fix the problem but failed to do so.